Voices from Charlotte: Best quotes from the Democratic convention

 "Mitt Romney has undergone an extreme makeover.
 And it ain't pretty."

-HEALTH ACTIVIST SANDRA FLUKE, ON THE PROSPECT OF REPUBLICANS MITT ROMNEY AND PAUL RYAN BEING ELECTED PRESIDENT AND VICE PRESIDENT:
+HEALTH ACTIVIST SANDRA FLUKE, ON THE PROSPECT OF ROMNEY AND RYAN BEING ELECTED

 "Your new president could be a man ... who won't stand up ... to any of the extreme, bigoted voices in his own party.
 It would be an America in which you have a new vice president who co-sponsored a bill that would allow pregnant women to die preventable deaths in our emergency rooms."